 Most employees of WBHM participate in the Teachers' Retirement System of Alabama (TRS), a cost-sharing, multi-employer public retirement system.
 Certain employees also participate in an optional 403(b) plan (the 403(b) Plan).
 TRS is a defined benefit plan, and the 403(b) Plan program is a defined contribution plan.
+Prior to fiscal year 2020, the plan offered to eligible employees a choice between two recordkeepers, Teachers Insurance and Annuity Association (TIAA) and the Variable Annuity Life Insurance Company (VALIC).
+Effective in fiscal year 2020, the System, in conjunction with its participating universities and with the Board's approval, transitioned to a single recordkeeper with TIAA serving as sole vendor for the plan.

 All regular employees of WBHM are members of TRS with the exception of temporary employees who, by definition, are those employees hired for a predetermined period of employment of less than one year and employees working less than one-half of a regular schedule.
 Benefits for all TRS members vest after ten years of creditable service.
 Service retirement benefits are based on a guaranteed minimum or a formula method with the participants receiving payments under the method, which yields the highest monthly benefit.
 Vested Tier 1 participants, who retire at age 60 or after completing 25 years of credited service regardless of age, are entitled to an annual benefit, payable monthly for life.
-Under the formula method, Tier 1 participants are allowed 2.0125% of their average final compensations (highest three of the last ten years) for each year of service.